vaishnavirj15/Python-Automation-PDF-to-Audio/README.md

 ## Usage Instructions
-**Upload a PDF**: Use the web interface to upload a PDF file.
+- **Upload a PDF**: Use the web interface to upload a PDF file.
-**Select a Page**: Choose the page number you want to convert.
+- **Select a Page**: Choose the page number you want to convert.
-**Generate Audio**:The application extracts text and converts it into an MP3 file.
+- **Generate Audio**:The application extracts text and converts it into an MP3 file.
-Listen to the audio in the browser or download it for offline use.
+- **Listen to the audio in the browser or download it for offline use**.
 ---

 ## Notes
-**Ensure the PDF file is either text-based or scanned (OCR-compatible)**.
+- **Ensure the PDF file is either text-based or scanned (OCR-compatible)**.
-**Configure Tesseract for optimal OCR performance if dealing with scanned PDFs**.
+- **Configure Tesseract for optimal OCR performance if dealing with scanned PDFs**.
-**Modify the frontend code in templates or static folders for custom UI changes**.
+- **Modify the frontend code in templates or static folders for custom UI changes**.
 ---

 # **Acknowledgements**